Our Team

 Diandra Leslie

-Diandra is a second-year PhD student in the Psychology Graduate Program.
+Diandra is a PhD candidate in her fourth year of study in the Psychology Graduate Program.
 She received her Bachelor of Science (Honours) from the University of Toronto, where she completed a double major in psychology and human biology, and she received her Master's degree in psychology from the University of Calgary under the supervision of Dr. McGrath.
 Diandra's research interests include mental health and addictions among emerging and young adults.
 Her dissertation research will focus on factors that influence university students' substance use and gambling habits.

 Honours Students